Documentation

 Create the Generic with Duo Desktop Integration

-1. Log in to the Duo Admin Panel and navigate to Trusted Endpoints.
+- Log in to the Duo Admin Panel and navigate to Devices → Trusted Endpoints.

 The new Generic with Duo Desktop integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

-Please note that this integration takes advantage of managed app configuration and therefore Duo Mobile must be installed by your MDM for the device to be considered trusted.
+Please note that this integration requires Duo Desktop to be installed on the device to be considered trusted.

 Keep the Duo Admin Panel open in your browser.
 You'll need the information from the Generic with Duo Desktop management integration page to create your device identifiers upload script.